rabbitmq/rabbitmq-website/site/ldap.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-RabbitMQ can use LDAP to perform [authentication and authorisation](/access-control.html) by deferring to an external LDAP server.
-This functionality is provided by a plugin that ships with RabbitMQ but [has to be enabled](#enabling-the-plugin).
+RabbitMQ can use LDAP to perform [authentication and authorisation](access-control.html) by deferring to external LDAP servers.
+This functionality is provided by a built-in plugin that [has to be enabled](#enabling-the-plugin).

-Authentication and authorisation operations are translated into [LDAP queries](#authorisation) configured by the user.
+Authentication and authorisation operations are translated into [LDAP queries](#authorisation) using templates configured by the RabbitMQ operator.

 LDAP queries can be [cached](#query-caching) for a period of time for efficiency and reduced load on LDAP servers.